Phantom Thread-2017

 As explained by the actors, this was a short-lived time of bliss, and the relationship soon disintegrated into abuse, rage, and chaos.

-Certainly, the main point of the film is to debate the guilt or innocence of Harding, which Gillespie peppers throughout, so it is never clear what to believe or how the audience should be made to think.
+The main point is to debate Harding’s guilt or innocence, which Gillespie peppers throughout, so it is unclear what to believe or how the audience should think.

-“Interpretation” is the key here- some may see Harding as a victim of life’s circumstances and the hardships she had to endure and may place sympathy upon her.
-Others may view Harding as off-putting, potty-mouthed, and even icy and violent herself with a big chip on her shoulder.
+“Interpretation” is the key here.
+Some may see Harding as a victim of life’s circumstances and the hardships she had to endure and may place sympathy upon her.
+Others may view Harding as off-putting, potty-mouthed, and even icy and violent herself, with a big chip on her shoulder.

-In one scene she publicly belittles the hoity-toity judges who never cut her a break and give her less than perfect scores.
+In one scene, she publicly belittles the hoity-toity judges who never give her a break and give her less-than-perfect scores.

-A clever technique that the film delivers is to have the actors frequently speak to the camera, and thus the audience.
-This is achieved by either interview style or for the action in the film to simply cease and either Robbie, Janney, Stan, or whomever, turn to the camera and express their version of the events.
+A clever technique that the film delivers is to have the actors frequently speak to the camera, thus the audience.
+This is achieved by either interview style or for the action in the film to cease and either Robbie, Janney, Stan, or whomever, turn to the camera and express their version of the events.

-In this way, I, Tonya possesses a creative, edgy, indie feel.
+I, Tonya possesses a creative, edgy, indie feel.

 How brilliant are the performances of both Robbie and Janney?

 Robbie, a gorgeous woman, portrays a “red-neck” to the hilt.
-Through her bright blue eyes, her face is quite expressive- relaying pain, anger, and a seldom triumph.
-The film often slants the scales in a sympathetic way towards Harding, but it is the talents of Robbie that make us feel this sympathy.
+Through her bright blue eyes, her face is quite expressive—relaying pain, anger, and a seldom triumph.
+The film often slants the scales in a sympathetic way towards Harding, but it is Robbie’s talents that make us feel this sympathy.

 Janney hits the jackpot with a delicious role she sinks her teeth into.
-A cold-hearted, vicious character, through facial expressions, we occasionally get a glimpse of LaVona, perhaps softening, but as we do, the character does something even more despicable.
+A cold-hearted, vicious character, through facial expressions, we occasionally glimpse LaVona, perhaps softening, but as we do, the character does something even more despicable.

-A good surprise for fans who remember the real-life events and the real-life players will be treated to a sequence of the real Tonya, LaVona, Jeff, and Shawn Eckhardt, which play over the film ending credits.
+A good surprise for fans who remember the real-life events and the real-life players will be treated to a sequence of the honest Tonya, LaVona, Jeff, and Shawn Eckhardt, which play over the film ending credits.

-How similar in looks are both Robbie to Harding, with her feathered, frizzy, 1980’s style hairdo, and Janney, a dead-ringer for the boozy, chain-smoking LaVona, with her mousy brown bob haircut, complete with scruffy bangs.
+How similar in looks are Robbie to Harding, with her feathered, frizzy, 1980s-style hairdo, and Janney, a dead-ringer for the boozy, chain-smoking LaVona, with her mousy brown bob haircut, complete with scruffy bangs?

-Viewers will leave theaters confused, unsure, or perhaps just simply perplexed by what they have just seen, but will most certainly feel thoroughly entertained and may even depart chanting some upbeat 1980’s rock tunes that the film uses throughout.
+Viewers will leave theaters confused, unsure, or perhaps perplexed by what they have just seen, but they will most certainly feel thoroughly entertained and may even depart chanting some upbeat 1980s rock tunes that the film uses throughout.

-Thanks to wonderful acting and a strong story, I, Tonya is a success.
+Thanks to fantastic acting and a strong story, I, Tonya is a success.

-Oscar Nominations: Best Actress-Margot Robbie, Best Supporting Actress-Allison Janney (won), Best Film Editing
+Oscar Nominations: 1 win-Best Actress-Margot Robbie, Best Supporting Actress-Allison Janney (won), Best Film Editing

-Independent Spirit Award Nominations: Best Actress-Margot Robbie, Best Supporting Female-Allison Janney (won), Best Editing (won)
+Independent Spirit Award Nominations: 2 wins-Best Actress-Margot Robbie, Best Supporting Female-Allison Janney (won), Best Editing (won)

 Seven Brides For Seven Brothers-1954